turquoiseowl/i18n/README.md

 ### Introduction

-The i18n library is designed to replace the use of .NET resources in favor of an easier, globally recognized standard for localizing ASP.NET web applications.
+The i18n library is designed to replace the use of .NET resources in favor of an **easier**, globally recognized standard for localizing ASP.NET-based web applications.

+### Platforms Supported

+i18n itself targets .NET Framework 4, and works with websites and web applications based on ASP.NET v4 and above, including:

+- ASP.NET MVC
+- ASP.NET Web API
+- ASP.NET WebMatrix / Web Pages
+- ASP.NET Web Forms

 ### Features

 - Globally recognized interface; localize like the big kids
-- Localizes everything: HTML, Razor, C#, JavaScript, ...
+- Localizes everything: HTML, Razor, C#, VB, JavaScript, .NET attributes and data annotations, ...
 - SEO-friendly; language selection varies the URL, and `Content-Language` is set appropriately
 - Automatic; no URL/routing changes required in the app
 - High performance, minimal overhead and minimal heap allocations